tykimm3-del/1440p-update-source/README.md

 ## Third-party software

-green-nx builds on these open-source projects:
+xbox builds on these open-source projects:

 | Project | License | Use |
 | --- | --- | --- |